magenta/magenta/README.md

 **[Lookback RNN](magenta/models/lookback_rnn)**: A recurrent neural network for predicting melodies that uses custom inputs and labels.

 **[Attention RNN](magenta/models/attention_rnn)**: A recurrent neural network for predicting melodies that uses attention.

+## Using a MIDI Instrument

+After you've trained one of the models above, you can use our [MIDI interface](magenta/interfaces/midi) to play with it interactively.